Using Ray on a Cluster¶

 The instructions in this document work well for small clusters.
 For larger clusters, follow the instructions for managing a cluster with parallel ssh.

 Deploying Ray on a Cluster¶

 This section assumes that you have a cluster running and that the nodes in the cluster can communicate with each other.
 It also assumes that Ray is installed on each machine.
-To install Ray, follow the instructions for installation on Ubuntu.
+To install Ray, follow the installation instructions.

 Starting Ray on each machine¶

 On the head node (just choose some node to be the head node), run the following.

 --redis-port argument is omitted, Ray will choose a port at random.

 ray start --head --redis-port=6379

 The command will print out the address of the Redis server that was started (and some other address information).